articleIcon-icon

 • AI-driven threat detection: AI can continuously analyze data and monitor systems to look for suspicious activity.
 It can flag issues faster than traditional automation-based methods

 • Advanced encryption: As experts develop new encryption methods, criminals find ways to crack them.
-Keep upgrading the one your company uses to meet industry standards.
-The newest version hitting the market is quantum-resistant encryption
+While quantum computing is still emerging, it may eventually pose a risk to all current encryption methods

 One cyber security trend remains the same.
 Companies are more likely to be able to deflect threats if they have the right IT expertise.
 Arrange training for employees on how to use your payroll software safely and make the most of security features.